sheagcraig/sheagcraig.github.io/_posts/2016-01-26-configuring-and-reconfiguring-the-default-mail-reader-self-service-through-munki-and-a-tale-of-woe.markdown

 built and had the correct app configured for the communications tasks intended.

 ### Grumbling Out of Earshot: The Next Problem
-Then I started to hear from the die-hard Apple users about how they were both disgusted at my complicity in Microsofting their Apple, and more importantly, their inability to undo what I had done and use Apple Mail as their default
+(UPDATE: The bug described below has been fixed by Apple) Then I started to hear from the die-hard Apple users about how they were both disgusted at my complicity in Microsofting their Apple, and more importantly, their inability to undo what I had done and use Apple Mail as their default